The First Steps to Becoming a Second Shooter

 We may be competitive, but we also know we can’t shoot every wedding (as much as we would like to).
 I love setting up my friends and fellow photographers with a pre-wrapped wedding ready to book.
 You’ll like those gifts too!

-"A man only learns in two ways, one by reading, and the other by association with smarter people." – Will Rogers
+“A man only learns in two ways, one by reading, and the other by association with smarter people.”

-I personally think you learn an awful lot by DOING, but Will is a brilliant man, so who am to question his wisdom?
+I personally think you learn an awful lot by DOING, but Will is a brilliant man, so who am I to question his wisdom?

 PS,

 There are a LOT of details that go into being a good second shooter or even starting out as one.
-If there are some specific areas you’d like more info on, pop a question in the comment section below and I’ll expand this to cover what you want to know.
+If there are some specific areas you’d like more info on, pop a question in the comment section below, and I’ll expand this to cover what you want to know.